huggingface/huggingface_hub/README.md

 $ huggingface-cli lfs-enable-largefiles
 ```

 This should be executed once for each model repo that contains a model file >5GB.
-It's documented in the error
-message you get if you just try to git push a 5GB file without enabling it before.
+If you just try to push a file bigger than 5GB without running that command, you will get an error with a message reminding you to run it.

 Finally, there's a `huggingface-cli lfs-multipart-upload` command but that one is internal (called by lfs directly) and is not meant to be called by the user.